 4.2.2.2 Rationale for (and Ramifications of) Network Factor Settings.
 The topology used in our experiments (recall Fig. 3-1) has defined link propagation delays (recall Table 3-1) that lead to specified minimum round-trip times on designated routes (see Table 3-2).
 We decided to assign one setting (x1 = 1) to indicate the propagation delays defined in this topology and a second setting (x1 = 2) that doubles those propagation delays.
 With the minus setting, paths in the topology average a round-trip propagation delay of 41 time steps and a maximum round-trip propagation delay of 100 time steps.
 This is consistent with a network spanning the United States.
 When the plus setting is used, average and maximum propagation delays increase to 81 and 200 time steps, respectively.
 The increased propagation delays are consistent with a network that spans from the west coast of Asia across the United States and into Europe.
-Note that the setting for propagation delay also influences buffer sizes because the average round-trip propagation delay makes up the RTT component of the buffer-sizing algorithm.
+Note that the setting for propagation delay also influences buffer sizes because the average round-trip propagation delay makes up the RTT component of the buffer-sizing algorithms.

-Table 4-8.
+Table 4-11.
 Two-Level Settings for Each of 11 Factors in Sensitivity Analysis

 For network speed, we chose to consider a backbone operating near 10 Gbps.
-Thus, we chose 800 ppts (packets per time step - 800000 packets per second) as the top speed of our backbone routers.
-(800000 packets per second x 12000 bits per packet = 9.6 Gbps).
+Thus, we chose 800 p/ms (packets per millisecond $-8 \times 10^5$ packets per second) as the top speed of our backbone routers. ( $8 \times 10^5$ packets per second $\times 12 \times 10^3$ bits per packet = 9.6 Gbps).
 Of course, modern backbone routers operate at many times this speed; however, we were interested in keeping our simulation time within reason, while still providing some level of load to the simulated network.
-We chose to define our slower network speed as half our higher speed; thus, we chose 400 packets per time step, which equates to a 4.8 Gbps backbone.
-Note that the choice of backbone router speed determines the choice of router speeds for the other five router types, as shown in Table 4-9.
+We chose to define our slower network speed as half our higher speed; thus, we chose 400 packets per millisecond, which equates to a 4.8 Gbps backbone.
+Note that the choice of backbone router speed determines the choice of router speeds for the other five router types, as shown in Table 4-12.
 In addition, router speeds influence buffer size because router speed equates to the capacity (C) component of the buffer-sizing algorithm.

 For buffer sizes, we chose two algorithms.
-One algorithm, RTTxC, represents the conventional wisdom [41] regarding how to select buffer sizes to match the expected round-trip time of routes transiting the router and also the capacity of links transiting the router.
-The second algorithm, RTTxC/SQR(n), represents an alternate proposal that suggests that you could reduce buffer capacity proportional to the square root of the expected number of flows transiting a router.
-In the paper proposing the second algorithm [38], it was left as future work to assess the influence of this algorithm in a large network.
-This open research question motivated us to include the second buffer-sizing algorithm as an alternative to the typical algorithm.
+One algorithm, RTTxC, instantiates the conventional wisdom [40] regarding how to select buffer sizes to match the expected round-trip time of routes transiting the router and also the capacity of links attached to the router.
+The second algorithm, RTTxC/SQRT(n), incorporates an alternate proposal suggesting that one can reduce buffer capacity proportional to the square root of the expected number of flows transiting a router.
+In the paper proposing the second algorithm

-&lt;sup>5 Unfortunately, we coded an increased network speed under the minus setting (and a lower network speed under the plus setting).
+&lt;sup>4 Unfortunately, we coded an increased network speed under the minus setting (and a lower network speed under the plus setting).
 The reader should bear this in mind when interpreting the results in following sections.
+Changing this coding would necessitate rerunning the experiment, which would be rather costly.

-&lt;sup>6 We also coded this setting incorrectly.
+&lt;sup>5 We also coded this setting incorrectly.
 Fortunately, this factor doesn't have a large influence on model response, so it does not become confusing in the discussion.